MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase3.md

 ## Client reconfiguration by using DNS redirection

-This method is suitable only for Windows clients that run Office 2016 (or later) click-to-run desktop apps.
+This method is suitable only for Windows clients that run Office 365 apps and Office 2016 (or later) click-to-run desktop apps.

 1. Create a DNS SRV record using the following format: